justinbc/help/getstarted/faq.md

 We use enterprise-grade methods to verify encryption and transmission of your data.
 If your transfer is interrupted, nothing is lost of corrupted.
 Here are some best practices to make sure your files get across smoothly:

 Make sure you've got a stable connection to the net.
-If you're on a WiFI connection, double check your signal.
+If you're on a WiFi connection, double check your signal.
 Plug-in your charger and adjust your power settings to keep your computer awake during transfers.
 Be mindful of large file uploads!
 Why can't I play certain file types on the web portal?